 This panel allows you to set the keystrokes that activate the various commands in Unity.

-|Custom Cache Location||Allows a custom location for the GI cache.
+Check this box to allow a custom location for the GI cache folder.
 The cache folder will be shared between all projects.

-|Cache compression||This enables a fast real time compression of the GI Cache files to reduce the size of the generated data.
-If you need to access the raw Enlighten data you should disable Cache Compression and clean the cache.
+Check this box to enable a fast real-time compression of the GI Cache files, to reduce the size of the generated data.
+If you need to access the raw Enlighten data, disable Cache Compression and clean the cache.

-Use this button to clean the cache.|
+Use this button to clear the cache directory.

 Maximum Sprite Atlas Cache Size (GB)

 Use the slider to set the maximum sprite atlas cache folder size.
 The sprite atlas cache folder will be kept below this size whenever possible.

 Use Cache Server

 Check this box to use a dedicated cache server.

 Enter the IP address of the dedicated cache server here, if enabled.